VaughnVernon/lingvo/README.md

 ## Native Human Language Support
 Each human language is in a directory named by the ISO 639-1 standard.
 For example, Spanish is `es`, German is `de`, Italian is `it`, and French is `fr`.

-When proposing support for a currently unsupported language, look up and use the two-letter ISO 639-1 code to be used for the base directory.
+When proposing support for a currently unsupported language, look up and use the two-letter ISO 639-1 code for the base directory.
 The codes can be found [here](https://en.m.wikipedia.org/wiki/List_of_ISO_639_language_codes).

 Examples follow: